bharathkumaracharicaerulean/cbc-chain/docs/cbc-PoI.md

 - Enabling validators to challenge inference results submitted by others.
 - Managing rewards for valid inference submissions and successful challenges.
 - Ensuring inference results and challenges are valid within the allowed time frame.
+- Integrating with PoS system for score boosting and slashing.

 ---